qiangyao1988/qiangyao1988.github.io/_pages/about.md

 I am looking for self-motivated Master's/Ph.D. students to join my group for Winter/Fall 2025.
 If you are interested in Trustworthy AI, NLP, LLMs, and Generative AI, please feel free to email me with your CV.

 # 🔥 News
+- *2024.09*: &nbsp;💼 I gave a talk titled "Designing for Reliability: Fairness and Interpretability Aware Vision Transformer" at the CS Department Graduate Seminar of Wayne State University.
+Many thanks to [Dr. Nathan Fisher](https://engineering.wayne.edu/profile/dx3281) for the kind invitation.
 - *2024.08*: &nbsp;💼 I start working at OU this August.
 - *2024.07*: &nbsp;🎉 1 Paper accepted by **ECCV 2024**.
 - *2024.07*: &nbsp;🎉 I have successfully pass my Ph.D dissertation.